soonchanpark/WGF-VITON/README.md

-# *Release Schedule*
+# *Release History*
-*We are working on code arrangement.
-The code will be relased soon. *
+24.12.27.
+WGF-VITON version 1.0 is now available.

 # Full-body Virtual Try-On using Top and Bottom Garments with Wearing Style Control
 Official implementation for "_Full-body Virtual Try-On using Top and Bottom Garments with Wearing Style Control_" published in _Computer Vision and Image Understanding_ in 2024.